 Retargeting Through Emails

-In the previous decision stage, our prospects may have downloaded material or signed up for a free trial or become even closer to completing that purchase.
+In the previous decision stage, our prospects may have downloaded material or signed up for a free trial, or become even closer to completing that purchase.
 With the help of an email retargeting strategy, you can get a second chance at converting this visitor into a sale.
 There are various lead generation tools to assist you with gathering more detail about prospects.
 As our websites are not the only place to reach an audience we can use emails as an effective strategy to make the most of your website traffic and gain more insights into your customers.

 Be Easily Reachable & Available

-Ultimately you’ll want to have considered every possible scenario your prospect could have for doubting a purchase and use both the strategies above and the high-quality content below to answer and provide for every need.
+Ultimately you’ll want to have considered every possible scenario your prospect could have for doubting their purchase decision and use both the strategies above and the high-quality content below to answer and provide for every need.
 However, a phone call or email, or message may be the final thing the prospect needs to complete the purchase.
 So ensure you’re sales-ready to take on any potential customer with unmatched customer service, adding that personal touch.

 Types of Content for the Purchase Decision Stage

-Our prospects would have completed their research and comparisons by this stage so we can simply reiterate that they have made the right choice and reassure them with trusted content.
+Our prospects would have completed their research and comparisons by this stage so we can simply reiterate that they have made the right purchase decision and reassure them with trusted content.
 At this stage, your prospect is scrutinizing every detail, with their hand on their wallet in anticipation.
 This is going to be the most personalized and persuasive content in your arsenal.

 User-Generated Content, Reviews & Testimonials